williamapardis/SAGE/README.md

   - Supplies power to laser and Red Pitaya.
   - Serial communication to Red Pitaya.
   - ESP32 microcontroller - onboard ADCs read thermistors, one onbaord DAC controls laser temperature, one onboard DAC can modulate laser (not preferred), DIO switches power channels, talks to PWM controllers for power modulation (16 on one chip, only using 8), gets time from clock, interfaces with SD Card.
+-  The photodiode board contains a photodiode and a dual stage amplifier.
+Amplifier resistance and capacitance can be tuned to adjust gain and filtering.
+-  A custom PCB for the BME280 contains only a BME 280 on a small circular board.

 ## Custom PCBs